Why Do My Labs Look Normal When I Feel Awful?

 - Is a "functional" range just a marketing term?

 - No. It's a clinical framework built from research on where markers correlate with symptom-free outcomes, not just statistical averages.
-Different functional medicine practitioners draw the lines slightly differently, but the underlying premise, that "not diseased yet" isn't the same as "functioning well," is well supported.
+Practitioners draw the lines slightly differently, but the underlying premise, that "not diseased yet" isn't the same as "functioning well," is well supported.

 - Can I use lab results I already have, or do I need new tests?

 - You can use existing results.
-The lab upload feature works with any standard lab PDF or photo, so if you had bloodwork in the last few months, you don't need to start over.
+The lab upload feature works with any standard lab PDF or photo.
+If you had bloodwork in the last few months, you don't need to start over.

 - What if my doctor won't reorder labs or explain what the numbers mean?

-- That's common, and it's not a reflection of bad medicine, it's a reflection of a 15-minute visit structure that isn't built for this kind of explanation.
-Bringing a functional interpretation and a specific, informed question in hand tends to get a very different response than "my labs feel off."
+- That's common.
+It's not bad medicine so much as a 15-minute visit structure that isn't built for this kind of explanation.
+Bring a functional interpretation and one specific question, and you'll usually get a different response than "my labs feel off."